 The game starts when each player receiving two cards face down.
 Another five cards are placed on the table with pictures up.
 Common cards or community are used by players in building a winning combination.
 The best hand is formed both from two poker cards and three general, and from four general and one from the player.
 In some cases, the combination can be formed solely from the five community cards.
 Hand (hand) - any five-card combination of seven possible.

-Let’s start by defining how to play in the fixed limit Texas Hold’em.
-We will describe the difference between Pot Limit and No-Limit poker.
+Let’s start by defining how to play in Texas Hold’em.
+We will describe how to play on the example of Fixed limit game, which help you to understand Pot Limit and No-Limit poker.

 • The Pre-Flop